openPupil/Open-PupilEXT/README.md

 QT 6 or higher is currently not supported.

+Update: On Mac QT 6.7.2 seems to work either.

 **Step 3: Clone this repository**

 Type into your terminal the following command